Amanda Brockman MBACP

-I am an experienced Humanistic Therapeutic Counsellor, and the way I work is based on Transactional Analysis and I have a Diploma in Relational Supervision, I attended my supervision training in Brighton.
+I am an experienced Humanistic, Relational Therapist and the way I work is based on Transactional Analysis and I have a Diploma in Relational Supervision, I attended my supervision training in Brighton.

 I offer a safe, empathic, non-judgemental and confidential space in which to explore any issues that may be concerning you.

 Are you ready for change?
 Taking the first step and deciding to work with a counsellor in a therapeutic relationship is a big step and you may be feeling apprehensive or nervous.
-You may have expectations about what counselling is.Together we will take joint responsibility to set goals and work towards achieving whatever change you want to make.
+You may have expectations about what counselling is.Together we will take joint responsibility to set goals and work towards achieving whatever change youdecide to make.

 How do I work?

 I can offer short term or long term face to face counselling.
-Our work is always mutual and I offer a safe and confidential space in which to explore previous decisions you have made and to understand the direction and patterns of your life.
+Our work is always mutual and I offer a confidential space in which to explore previous decisions you have made, and to understand the direction and patterns of your life.
 Our work together can help you to trust your decisions; and to think and act as an individual improving the way you feel about yourself.
 Transactional Analysis is a humanistic approach and focuses on the here and now concept.
-My aim is to support you to work with these processes to allow changes that occur naturally.
+My aim is to be alongside and support you to work with these processes to allow changes to occur naturally.

 I wonder if you have had an interaction in which you and the other person ends up feeling bad and you find yourself with feelings of hurt, anger, sadness and confusion, leaving you asking the question 'how does this keep happening'?